-- 4. Grades are cumulative through each term. - 5.
-The Athletic Director's Office will notify coaches whose students have become ineligible for the following week. - 6.
+- 5. Once a teacher has confirmed a student-athlete is not passing, the athletic director's office will notify coaches whose students have become ineligible for the following week. - 6.
 The coach will notify the student of his/her ineligibility. - 7.
 A letter notifying parents of their student's ineligibility will be mailed on Friday.
 Remediation will be available through the classroom teacher.